salmonMSE utilizes an age-structured model in the projections. The

 Going backwards, the corresponding number of eggs needed to reach the

-target number depends on the egg survival to those life stages.
-Finally,
+target number depends on the egg survival to those life stages in the

-the corresponding number of broodtake is dependent on the brood
+hatchery.
+The corresponding number of broodtake is calculated from

-origin) of the broodtake.
-To minimize genetic drift of the population
+origin) of in-river broodtake.
+To minimize genetic drift of the

-due to hatchery production, it is desirable to maintain a high
+population due to hatchery production, it is desirable to maintain a

 ,